florenttaralle/YAVAT/readme.md

 - Create/Edit/Delete Annotation Timelines.
 - Create/Edit/Delete Events on a timeline.
 - Move an event to another timeline.
-- Import One/Multiple Timeseries from a CSV/Excel/Json file.
+- Import One/Multiple Annotations from a CSV/Excel/Json file.
 - Move Annotations Up/Down
 - Drag Annotation as JSON-Formated text
 - Save/Load Annotations in a JSON-based YAVAT File.